Folk Wisdom of Ola and Per

 In strip 44 Ola walks along and fails to notice a little tricycle in his way.
 When he falls over it, Per laughs at him so much that he does not see a big branch in his way.
 The strip ends with his banging his head into the branch.
 "One time (it happens to) me, another time you (so refrain from backbiting and gloating)" is a poignant lesson of the episode.
 The caption is also used in the strips 357, 422, and 486.

-This caption alludes to a very popular type of folk tale that is given the International Folk Tale Catalog number (AT) 1408 and the following title: "The Man Who Did His Wife's Work".
+This caption alludes to a very popular type of folk tale that is given the International Folk Tale Catalog number (AT) 1408 and the title, "The Husband Who Was to Mind the House".
 A dissatisfied husband is made to switch work with his wife for a day, and falls short in extremes.
 D. L. Ashliman summarizes the type of tale like this:

 A main lesson of the tale is probably not to talk down on the buzy, hard work of the housewife.

-62. The caption is "Per demonstrates "Safety first" for Ola".
+Strip No. 62.
+The caption is "Per demonstrates 'Safety first' for Ola".

 Per ties himself to the roof of a henhouse for safety, so that he will not fall down if he loses his balance while working upon the roof.
 However, he does fall, and in so doing brings the little building down over him.
 Miscalulations are his lot over and over.